madetech/blog/posts/continuous_feedback_peer_review_for_the_21st_century.md

 2. A performance review is based on the core tenet that one’s manager or one’s direct colleagues cannot be trusted to give an accurate assessment of an employee’s worth or potential and therefore layers of bureaucracy and managers have to weigh in with their suggestions, all being weighted in a way to get a manufactured output.

 3. The system relies heavily on internal politics and the company, where having friendly relationships with one’s managers and superiors is far more important than how you work.
-This ferments an atmosphere of a) fear and b) political bureaucracy which is not healthy to a happy work environment and punishes people who just work hard and don’t “play the game”.
+This ferments an atmosphere of a) fear and b) political bureaucracy which is not conducive to a happy work environment and punishes people who just work hard and don’t “play the game”.

-4. While some employees have underlying performance problems and therefore are likely are poor employees, these issues should be addressed immediately, not at the end of the year.
+4. While some employees have underlying performance problems and therefore are likely to bew poor employees, these issues should be addressed immediately, not at the end of the year.

 5. Nobody can accurately assess someone’s work over the space of a year.
 Any feedback you receive is most likely going to be useless and out of date.
 Thinking of how much one can improve as a developer in the space of a year makes the feedback from March completely extraneous by October.